vikky225/AUSPOST/README.md

 );

-HOW TO RUN LOCALLY WITH DOCKER (RECOMMENDED) run  from terminal from project folder docker compose up
+//HOW TO RUN LOCALLY WITH DOCKER (RECOMMENDED)

+run  from terminal from project folder docker compose up